lhcee3/PDF-Asker/readme.md

 -----
 To use the PDF-Asker Chat App, follow these steps:

-1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.
+1. Ensure that you have installed the required dependencies using this command

+  pip install -r requirements.txt

+3. Add the OpenAI API key and Hugging Face API Key to the `.env` file.

-2. Run the `main.py` file using the Streamlit CLI.
+4. Run the `main.py` file using the Streamlit CLI.
 Execute the following command:
    ```
    streamlit run app.py
    ```

-3. The application will launch in your default web browser, displaying the user interface.
+5. The application will launch in your default web browser, displaying the user interface.
-4. Load multiple PDF documents into the app by following the provided instructions.
+6. Load multiple PDF documents into the app by following the provided instructions.
-5. Ask questions in natural language about the loaded PDFs using the chat interface.
+7. Ask questions in natural language about the loaded PDFs using the chat interface.

 ## License